Charlatan Builders and the Stone of Salvation (Acts 4:11-12)

 How will my reliance on Christ be reflected in my life today?

-Who will/may I see today that may need to hear the truth of one who can truly save?
+Who will I see today that may need to hear the truth about the one, true Savior?